Angelica glauca: Cultivation

 Growing A. glauca requires recreating the conditions of its natural highland habitat.
 The plant thrives in cool climates, with temperatures ranging from 10–15.5 C. The soil should be loose, well-drained, and humus-rich, with a neutral to slightly acidic pH (pH no higher than 7) and USDA hardiness zones 4–7.
 To propagate the plant, the seeds should be chilled before planting to break the dormancy.
 Sowing should begin in autumn or early spring (November or December).
 In addition, A. glauca needs constant moisture but should not be waterlogged as it is susceptible to root rot.
 The plant can tolerate shade but can also grow well in direct sunlight in cool climates.

 Uses

 Angelica glauca is a plant in the family Apiaceae, native to the Himalayan mountain regions.
 The genus Angelica is an important medicinal plant used in traditional medicine to treat various diseases.
 Traditionally, A. glauca has been used to treat colds, bronchitis, flatulence, colic and stomachache.
-In addition, A. glauca was found to contain β-phellandrene, (Z)-ligustilide, methyl octane, limonene, β-phellandrene, β-pinene, (Z)-ligustilide, α-phellandrene, β-pinene, thujene, β-caryophyllene, β-bisabolene, germacrene D with oxygenated terpenes such as trans-carveol, β-caryophyllene oxide, α-phellandrene, β-pinene, β-caryophyllene.
-These are chemical components that have biological properties such as antioxidants, antibacterial, antifungal, and insecticides.
+In addition, A. glauca was found to contain β-phellandrene, (Z)-ligustilide, methyl octane, limonene, β-pinene, α-phellandrene, β-pinene, thujene, β-caryophyllene, β-bisabolene, germacrene D with oxygenated terpenes such as trans-carveol, β-caryophyllene oxide.These are chemical components that have biological properties such as antioxidants, antibacterial, antifungal, and insecticides.